Stranger6667/postmarker/docs/index.rst

 Some basic concepts of Postmarker library:

-- Provide interface as simple as possible.
+- Provide as simple as possible interface.
-- Use terms from Postmark where ever it may be applicable.
+- Use terms from Postmark wherever it may be applicable.
-  All classes attributes are provided **as is**, without transformation to snake case.
+  The attributes of all classes are provided **as is**, without transformation to snake case.
   We don't want to introduce new names for existing entities.
-- Support maximum of available Python versions.
+- Support as many Python versions as possible.

 Contents: